JohnErnsthausen/DASSL/README.md

      gcc version 4.6.3 (Ubuntu/Linaro 4.6.3-1ubuntu5)

 will compile all the codes in this repository.
 I was surprised too!
-I thought every numerical code since 2000 had to be written in C++ or Python or MatLab.
+I thought every numerical code since 2000 had to be written in Julia or C++ or Python or MatLab.

 I assume your system has Ruby and Rake installed.
 These references will walk you through installing ruby and rake.